kblomdahl/dream-go/README.md

 # Dream Go - All day, every day

-Dream Go is an independent implementation of the algorithms and concepts presented by DeepMind in their [Master the Game of Go without Human Knowledge](https://deepmind.com/documents/119/agz_unformatted_nature.pdf) paper with a few modifications to (maybe) make it feasible to develop a strong player without access to a supercomputer on the scale of [Sunway TaihuLight](https://en.wikipedia.org/wiki/Sunway_TaihuLight).
+Dream Go is an independent implementation of the algorithms and concepts presented by DeepMind in their [MuZero: Mastering Go, chess, shogi and Atari without rules](https://rdcu.be/ccErB) paper with a few modifications to (maybe) make it feasible to develop a strong player without access to a supercomputer on the scale of [Sunway TaihuLight](https://en.wikipedia.org/wiki/Sunway_TaihuLight).

-* Human games are used to bootstrap the network weights.
+* You can use human games to bootstrap the network weights.
 * Additional (synthetic) features inspired by [AlphaGo](https://storage.googleapis.com/deepmind-media/alphago/AlphaGoNaturePaper.pdf) and [DeepForest](https://arxiv.org/pdf/1511.06410.pdf) are used during training and inference.
 * A self learning procedure inspired by [Thinking Fast and Slow with Deep Learning and Tree Search](https://arxiv.org/pdf/1705.08439.pdf) is used.